ADS71-C/SMUG/readme.md

 * `.env` file.
 See `resources/.env.example` for the needed parameters
 * trained `word2vec` model.
+    * If you don't have a trained model `utils/word_vectoring_model_generator.py` can do this for you.
+You will need to place a wikipedia dump in the `resources` folder and alter the script to use the correct name.
 * csv files containing data.
 In our case this will be twitter data from our provider.

 # Technical information